lucasbedout/pywesome/README.md

 ###prepend(*item*)

-Add an element at the end of the collection
+Add an element at the beginning of the collection

 ```python
 collection = collect([1, 2, 3, 4])